Day 23 - ending at Burlington, KS - Following the Ponca Trail - CycleBlaze

 The paved road I was on was RD130.
 I got off that onto a gravel road a few miles from Hartford.
 Just before town I stopped at the Flint Hills National Wildlife Refuge building.
 They have very nice informational displays.
 It was noon when I got back outside: 22.1 miles.
 A tailwind on paved roads sure makes a difference!

 I rode around Hartford some, and had a brief conversation with a 73-year-old who was driving his pickup truck.
-He said his joints would keep him from doing anything like I'm doing.
+He said his joints would keep him from doing anything like what I'm doing.

 I went south out of Hartford to 16th Road, which took me east some.
 It was a little hilly, but I didn't have to walk any hills today.
 I was on a few gravel roads later to get to a picture location.
 Tanks that hold oil pumped out of the ground lined both sides of one of the roads I was on.
 I could smell the oil in the air from time to time.
 I saw two cows at different times outside their fenced-in areas today.
 The second cow was wanting back with the group, and it seemed the group wanted him back also, for they came up to the fence where he was.

 The last few miles into Burlington were on a paved highway.
 Minimal shoulder but also minimal traffic.
 I was ready to eat, but was more interested first in seeing what the campground looked like.
 I arrived here at 4:01pm.
 There are just 8 sites, all set up for RVs.
-One site - Site #8 would work for me, since it's electrical box is next to a grassy area.
+One site - Site #8 would work for me, since its electrical box is next to a grassy area.
 No one was camping here, so I figured it was safe to bicycle back into town and have supper before I claimed my site.

 Cilantros Mexican Grille was a 2 minute bicycle ride away.
 Even though they're not really set up for guest wifi, I was given their password.
 It was so complicated, I never did get successfully logged in.
 But I appreciated their efforts.